jrandj/aws-security-specialty/README.md

 1. You have been asked to design an IPS/IDS solution to protect your AWS infrastructure from possible incidents, violations and threats.
 Which of the following do you recommend?
     * Search for a third-party solution in the AWS Marketplace digital catalogue.
 AWS acknowledge that they do not provide IPS/IDS.
 Instead, they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.

+1. You have a bucket and a VPC defined in AWS.
+You need to ensure that the bucket can only be accessed by the VPC endpoint.
+How can you accomplish this?
+	* The S3 bucket policy should be modified to only access from the S3 VPC endpoint.
+This can be achieved using the source VPC condition as shown below:
+    ```JSON
+	{
+	    "Version": "2012-10-17",
+	    "Id": "Policy1415115909152",
+	    "Statement": [
+	        {
+	            "Sid": "Access-to-specific-VPCE-only",
+	            "Principal": "*",
+	            "Effect": "Deny",
+	            "Action": "s3:*",
+	            "Resource": [
+	                "arn:aws:s3:::my_bucket",
+	                "arn:aws:s3:::my_bucket/*"
+	            ],
+	            "Condition": {
+	                "StringNotEquals": {
+	                    "aws:SourceVpce": "vpce-1a2b3c4d"
+	                }
+	            }
+	        }
+	    ]
+	}
+    ```

+1. Your application is running on an EC2 instance in a private subnet.
+You have added a number of image files to an S3 bucket and you now want to your application to be able to access the files. you have configured an IAM role with permission to read files in the S3 bucket and associated this role with your EC2 instance.
+This is a secure internal application and your CEO has already informed you that the system must be as secure as possible.
+How can you configure the communication between your EC2 instance and the S3 bucket in the most secure way?
+	* The bucket should be accessed using AWS PrivateLink for Amazon S3.
+An S3 endpoint should also be used to allow private connection to your VPC without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

 ### Identity and Access Management